bshurikan/Beni-BandcampPlayer/README.md

 ## Disclaimer

+Beni's Bandcamp Player is independent, third-party software and is not affiliated with, endorsed by, or sponsored by Bandcamp.
+All Bandcamp content, trademarks, and services remain the property of their respective owners.

+This software is provided free of charge, as-is, for personal use.
+Bandcamp may update their website or service in ways that temporarily affect the app's functionality; while the developer will endeavour to maintain compatibility, this cannot be guaranteed.

-This software is provided as-is for educational and personal use.
-The developer is not responsible for any misuse of the software.
-Please use responsibly and support the artists whose music you enjoy.
+Please use the app responsibly, respect Bandcamp's terms of service and applicable copyright law, and support the artists whose music you enjoy.

+For full terms, see the EULA.txt and THIRD_PARTY_NOTICES.txt included with the application.